webpro-nl/knip/packages/docs/src/content/docs/features/compilers.md

 :::tip[Note]

-Some of the examples below do not use actual compilers.
+Some of the examples below do not use real compilers.
 The goal is to return a valid module that can be parsed by the TypeScript compiler to find `import` statements.
+However, it's recommended to use real compilers for better results.

 :::